evanx/component-validator/README.md

       max: 30
 ```

-TODO: the content of the config metadata, and its use for defaulting and validation
+configDO (Supervisor): specify the content of the config metadata for defaulting and validation

 #### Declaring context props